-Welcome to Understanding your MS, a series where people living with multiple sclerosis (MS) can learn more about their condition and the journey.
+Welcome to Understanding your MS!
+A series for people living with multiple sclerosis (MS) to learn more about their condition and the journey.

 MS-certified Nurse Practitioner, Megan Weigel here.